Piezoelectric/FRAC/README.md

 **Version 13 / 2019-01-27**

 Added Enemy Type Logging and Drop Logging (described above).
+Touched on Jan 29 to improve the logfile a little bit.

 **Version 12.5 / 2018-12-28**